 John received many prestigious awards throughout his career, including a Guggenheim Fellowship, a Senior Humboldt Research Award, and a Jacob Javits Neuroscience Investigator Award from the NIH.
 He was a University Liberal Arts Professor and was named a Fellow of the American Association for the Advancement of Science and of the Royal Entomological Society of London.
 He served as Program Director for Developmental Neuroscience at the National Science Foundation.

 John was passionate about early music.
-He learned to play the harpsichord in his 70s, and was an active supporter of the Early Music Society in Seattle.
+He learned to play the harpsichord in his 70s, and was an active supporter of the Early Music Guild in Seattle.

 John’s personality is well described in this passage from Art Davidson’s account of the first winter ascent of Denali (Minus 148°):